Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### Lorinda's Powers and Dominion

-Lorinda is a [[/5.
-Mechanics/Bestiary/Fey/Green Hag.md|green hag]] of extreme age.
+Lorinda is a [[5.
+Mechanics\Bestiary\Fey\Green Hag.md|green hag]] of extreme age.
 In her true form, she carries her darling family—three grim dolls she calls Laveeda, Leticia, and Laoirse.
 When dealing with the residents of Viktal, she takes on her benevolent illusory guise as Mother.

 ##### Mother